lukasdietrich/exposefolder/README.md

 When I need to quickly serve a folder via http for whatever reason I usually use `python3 -m http.server`.

-Apart from developing a web application, which is a one way street from the server to the browser, I sometimes wished you could easily upload files without any hassle.
+Apart from serving files from the server to a browser, I sometimes wished you could just as easily upload files, too.

-`exposefolder` serves a folder with file listings, when there is no index file present.
-On a listing you can just drag and drop file into the browser and they appear, just like magic ✨.
+`exposefolder` serves a folder, showing a list of files when there is no index file present.
+On a listing page you can drag and drop files into the browser and they appear, just like magic ✨.

 ## Usage